michaelklishin/pantomime/README.md

 ### Metadata and Text Extraction

-`pantomime.extract` provides the single function `parse` for extracting metadata and text content from byte arrays, java.io.InputStream and java.net.URL instances as well as filenames as strings and java.io.File instances.
+`pantomime.extract` provides two functions for extracting metadata, content, and embedded files from from byte arrays, java.io.InputStream and java.net.URL instances as well as filenames as strings and java.io.File instances.
+The functions differ in how they handle embedded documents.

+`pantomime.extract/parse` takes as its single argument any of the types mentioned above.
+It returns a map containing all the metadata Tika was able to extract from the document, and the text content of the document concatenated with the text of all embedded documents, recursively.

 An example: